skypjack/entt/docs/md/entity.md

 The ability to achieve pointer stability for one, several or all components is a direct consequence of the design of `EnTT` and of its default storage.<br/>
-In fact, although it contains what is commonly referred to as a _packed array_, the default storage is paged and doesn't suffer from invalidation of references when it runs out of space and has to reallocate.<br/>
+In fact, although it contains what is commonly referred to as a _packed array_, the default storage is paged and does not suffer from invalidation of references when it runs out of space and has to reallocate.<br/>
-However, this isn't enough to ensure pointer stability in case of deletion.
+However, this is not enough to ensure pointer stability in case of deletion.
 For this reason, a _stable_ deletion method is also offered.
 This one is such that the position of the elements is preserved by creating tombstones upon deletion rather than trying to fill the holes that are created.